Reading: Psalm 27:1-3

 If the beginning of wisdom is the fear of the LORD, what is the end point or objective of this inducement to wisdom?
 I have often heard it argued that the fear of the LORD, which is frequently extolled in the Old Testament, has little to do with the common meaning for fear.
 We are to reverence or be in awe of the LORD, not be afraid of Him.
 To an extent this is true; however, I suspect we often push this fearless approach to God too far.
 The Lion of the Tribe of Judah is not toothless.
 He has claws.

 A healthy dose of godly fear can prevent a massive case of sin enslavement and heartache.

 The reaction of God’s people when the Ten Commandments were given at Mount Sinai is well worth noting.
 When the people saw the thunder and lightning and heard the trumpet and saw the mountain in smoke, they trembled with fear.
 They stayed at a distance and said to Moses, “Speak to us yourself and we will listen.
 But do not have God speak to us or we will die” (Exodus 22:18-19).

 The very human fear expressed in this Exodus passage went well beyond a sense of awe and wonder.
 This was knee-buckling, heart-racing fear—the kind of fear that makes us dread doing anything that might offend this all-knowing, all-seeing, holy God.
 That’s a healthy fear—a fear that helps us to live and walk straight.
 Why would God want to induce this kind of fear?

 God wants us to fear Him because He loves us.
 He wants to spare us from the agony of the terrible consequences of sin.
-A healthy fear of God leads us to an awe-induced love for Him.
+A healthy fear of God leads us to an awe-induced love and respect for Him.
 Now that’s wisdom.